ijagamino/ite400-finals-project/README.md

 ### Issues

-Submit an issue on the repository page if you find any problems that need fixing.
+Submit an issue on the repository page if
+- There are problems that need to be fixed
+- There are files or tasks that need to be worked on.

+Make sure to label issues for better clarity.

 ---